faizyakob/my-linux-repo/VMware 01 Assign static IP to VM.md

 🎃

 Each virtualization software has own method on how to configure their built-in DHCP server configuration, which it uses to assign IP address to VM.
-VMware by default does not expose this setting on its Fusion GUI.
+VMware by default does not expose this setting on its Fusion or Workstation GUI.

 The DHCP configurations are defined in _dhcp.conf_ file.
 Depending on the VM's networking mode, this file exists in the following directory: